Multiwinner Approval Rules as Apportionment Methods: Apportionment Via Multiwinner Election Rules

 We have therefore shown that $w_{j} = \frac{w_1}{j}$ for all $j \in \naturals$.
 It follows that $w = c \cdot w_{\text{PAV}}$ for some constant $c>0$.
 As a consequence, $\calR$ is equivalent to PAV. \end{proof}

-\thmref{thm:pavApportionment2} characterizes PAV as the only OWA-based rule respecting lower quota.
-Since PAV does not respect (exact) quota, it follows that no OWA-based rule respects quota.
-Due to \propref{prop:sequential}, the same is true for sequential OWA-based rules.
+\thmref{thm:pavApportionment2} characterizes PAV as the only Thiele rule respecting lower quota.
+Since PAV does not respect (exact) quota, it follows that no Thiele rule respects quota.
+Due to \propref{prop:sequential}, the same is true for sequential Thiele rules.